losAnZe/Nayaymadad/design.md

 NyayMadad is a voice-first, multilingual legal assistance platform designed for Indian citizens.
 The system architecture follows a client-server model with a React Native mobile application communicating with a Python FastAPI backend that orchestrates multiple AI services from Sarvam AI (India's sovereign AI platform).

-### Design Prototype Mock
+### Design Prototype

-For visual reference and user experience design, please refer to the interactive design prototype mock that demonstrates the complete user journey, UI components, and interaction patterns across all features of the NyayMadad application.
+Explore the interactive design prototype: [NyayMadad Design Mock](https://nayaymadad.netlify.app/)

+This prototype demonstrates the user interface, user flows, and key interactions across all features of the application.

 ### Architecture Philosophy